 The displacement crisis is putting tremendous pressure on the country’s services and resources, particularly at the local level.
 Municipalities and Unions of Municipalities (UoMs) are responsible for key services and play an important role in local economic development and in ensuring stability and safety in the community.
 Yet, local authorities have also been severely affected by the current economic crisis in Lebanon, which has reduced municipal revenues and, at the same time, decreased its real value.

 At national level, the project supports the Directorate General of Local Administration and Councils (DGLAC) to strengthen the enabling environment for municipalities and UoMs.
-Project achievements include the finalization and dissemination of the assessment of DGLAC; the implementation of key follow-up activities to enhance the operations and functioning and the visibility of the DGLAC; and the implementation of DGLAC talk-shows on key topics of municipal concern engaging over 170 municipal, UoM and civil society stakeholders.
+Project achievements include the finalization and dissemination of an assessment of DGLAC; the implementation of key follow-up activities to enhance the operations, functioning and visibility of DGLAC; and the implementation of DGLAC talk-shows on key topics of municipal concern engaging over 170 municipal, UoM, and civil society stakeholders.

 - Under the municipal finance component, the implementation of municipal finance assessments for the Union of Tyre Municipalities and the Urban Community Al-Fayha’a as well as nine municipalities.

 - Subnational authorities will have enhanced capacities to engage in holistic, area-based planning and to consider different scenarios that respond to the needs of the host, refugee, and internally displaced person (IDP) populations.